 UK-Med and RCSEd Signal Intent to Further Professionalise Humanitarian Healthcare

-A virtual signing ceremony took place this week (2 August 2021), bringing together David Wightwick, CEO of UK-Med, Professor Tony Redmond, Founder of UK-Med, Professor Michael Griffin, President of the Royal College of Surgeons of Edinburgh and Tony Oxford, CEO of the Royal College of Surgeons of Edinburgh to sign the MOU on behalf of their respective organisations.
+A virtual signing ceremony took place on 2 August 2021, bringing together David Wightwick, CEO of UK-Med, Professor Tony Redmond, Founder of UK-Med, Professor Michael Griffin, President of the Royal College of Surgeons of Edinburgh and Tony Oxford, CEO of the Royal College of Surgeons of Edinburgh to sign the MOU on behalf of their respective organisations.

 RCSEd has a long history in supporting humanitarian healthcare.
 We are immensely proud of our members who contribute to humanitarian work through their own commitments and on behalf of college activities such as the teaching of basic surgical skills in Rwanda and Palestine.
 The partnership with UK-Med is an exciting opportunity to highlight the invaluable lessons to be learned from humanitarian deployments and how those lessons can benefit the NHS and our international members domestic practice.